-The peak operational input voltage can be up to 34VDC.
+The peak operational input voltage is defined in the Electrical Spefications of this data sheet.
 The models maximum input voltage can not be exceeded.
 If the maximum voltage is exceed damage can occur.
 Fully charged batteries maximum voltage must be taken into account when in use.
 RoboClaw is a regenerative motor controller.
 During regeneration, voltages can peak over the maximum rated voltage and must be managed properly.
-Do not disconnect the negative wire if other ground sources are connected, such as USB cable.
+Do not disconnect the negative terminal if other ground sources are connected, such as USB cable.